-Rick Mahorn was a member of the legendary Detroit Pistons "Bad Boys."
+Rick Mahorn was a member of the legendary NBA Champions Detroit Pistons "Bad Boys."
 An 18-year veteran of the NBA who also played two seasons in Italy, Rick is currently one-half of the Pistons' radio broadcast team.
-You can read about Rick and the "Bad Boys" here "My goal is to get you to always be a student of the game.
+You can check out Rick and the "Bad Boys" here.
+"My goal is to get you to always be a student of the game.
 Hakeem was one of the most gifted post players, but guys like Kareem and Kevin McHale, once they developed a counter-move, became much harder to defend.
 You will leave the camp with a better understanding of the game, and of your game - that will help you become the best player you can be.
 Based on my many years as a player and coach, I would say, too, that the mental part of the game is holding too many players back today.
 Combine the mental component with the physical skills you have and you will become a much more complete player.
 This combination - the physical plus the mental - makes our camp truly one-of-a-kind."

 George returns for his third stint with the Rick Mahorn Big Man Camp.
 The 7-foot veteran of 12 years in the Greek Basketball League and a former member of the Greek National Team, holds a master’s degree in physical education and sport science, with special expertise in working with big men.
 As Rick notes: “George is a great teacher of the big man game with an exceptional eye to detail.
 He will correct your mistakes but still let you play your game.”

 The 7'1" Croatian/German was a first-round pick of the Chicago Bulls in the 2000 NBA draft.
 Following his tenure with the Bulls, Bagaric returned to Europe where he played on top clubs in Spain, Greece, Italy and Germany, until his 2016 retirement.